AttilaSzerencses/ThePeculiarExpedition-consol-game/README.md

 # ThePeculiarExpedition-consol-game
 This is the peculiar expedition consol game, so it has no GUI.
 It was written in Java.
 This game is an older project.
-I made in 2021, and upload now.
+I made in 2021, and I'm uploading now.
+This was a school project.

 You can find the game descreption pdf file: "Game description.pdf" in the folder.
 I made this game in Idea, and I used unicode charachters.
 It could be a problem, if you use another program to run.